GreenDelta/Sophena/README.md

 [BuildDb](./sophena/src/sophena/db/BuildDb.java) script which simply imports the `./sophdat/gen/base_data.sophena` package in an empty database.
-Thus, you first have to run the [sophdat](./sophdat) tool in order to create the database template which is distributed with the application.
+Thus, you first have to run the [sophdat](./sophdat) tool in order to create the database template which is distributed with the application (see the README file there).

 ## License
 Unless stated otherwise, all source code of the Sophena project is licensed